|Damodaran Radhakrishnan, (845) 257-3772, email@example.com

-Students enroll in twenty-four credits of coursework and develop and defend a six credit thesis project.
+Students enroll in twenty-four credits of coursework and develop and defend a six-credit thesis project.

 - One official copy of all undergraduate and graduate course work.
 A bachelor’s degree in Electrical Engineering or a closely related field from an ABET-accredited program.
 An evaluation from a member of NACES is required for all international applicants.
 You may find member organizations from the NACES website: https://www.naces.org/members.

 - A minimum undergraduate cumulative grade point average of 3.0.